Private Rental Assistance Policy

 Where a client is eligible for PRBS, the social housing provider will:

-1. Check the client’s eligibility for other private rental assistance products based on their needs and whether they meet the eligibility criteria.
-Products that may be offered include Rentstart Assistance or Bond Extra, to increase the client’s chance of securing and sustaining a private rental tenancy.
+- check a client’s eligibility for other private rental assistance products based on their needs and whether they meet the eligibility criteria.
+Products that may be offered include Rentstart Assistance or Bond Extra, to increase a client’s chance of securing and sustaining a private rental tenancy

-2. Provide the client with Tenancy Facilitation – this is the provision of information and practical assistance to search and apply for private rental properties.
-For more information, go to Tenancy Facilitation.
+- provide a client with Tenancy Facilitation – this is the provision of information and practical assistance to search and apply for private rental properties.
+For more information, go to Tenancy Facilitation

-3. The social housing provider will monitor and discuss any issues that may affect the tenancy with the client, the support provider and the agent/landlord in an attempt to rectify the issues identified.
+- will monitor and discuss any issues that may affect the tenancy with a client, the support provider and the agent/landlord in an attempt to rectify the issues identified.
 The emphasis will be on looking at options for sustaining the tenancy, where appropriate.
 For more information, go to Monitoring a private rental tenancy.

 Ending the Private Rental Brokerage Service